HappySeaFox/sail/README.md

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `Deep diver` - "I want to load this damn possibly multi-paged image from memory with options and have control over selected plugins and output pixel formats."
+### 3. `Deep diver` - "I want to load this damn animated GIF from memory and have control over selected plugins and output pixel formats."

 See [EXAMPLES](EXAMPLES.md) for more.